-Ambient Lake Monitoring Program - In 2017, 44 lakes and reservoirs were sampled monthly May through September for physical /chemical parameters by NDEQ and its lake monitoring partners (USACE and Nemaha NRD).
+Ambient Lake Monitoring Program - In 2018, 33 lakes and reservoirs were sampled monthly May through September for physical /chemical parameters by NDEQ and its lake monitoring partners (USACE and Nemaha NRD).
 The Department monitors these resources to determine if water quality is suitable for fish and other aquatic organisms to survive and reproduce.
-A focus was placed on long term monitoring of 24 geographically and categorically diverse waterbodies in 2017.
-Additionally, the Department collected data from three basin specific lakes in the North Platte and White/Hat basins.
+A focus was placed on long term monitoring of 26 geographically and categorically diverse waterbodies in 2018.
+Additionally, the Department collected data from three basin specific lakes in the Big Blue, Little Blue, and Republican basins.
 This method allows NDEQ to monitor the effects of changes that occur within the lakes, watersheds, regions, and across the state.
-Approximately 220 samples were collected at deep water locations and assessed for 15 parameters with additional profiles collected from mid-lake locations.
+Approximately 165 samples were collected at deep water locations and assessed for 15 parameters with additional profiles collected from mid-lake locations.

 Fish Kill and Citizen Complaint Investigations - The Surface Water Unit responds to reports of fish kills and other environmental concerns of citizens related to surface water.
 On-site investigations are conducted, as needed, to document existing water quality conditions, surface water quality standards violations and identify pollution sources and responsible parties.
-A total of seven fish kills were reported between July 1, 2016 and June 30, 2017.
-Four of the reported fish kills were attributed to low dissolved oxygen levels within the waterbody, whereas two were the result of disease, and one was the result of an undetermined pollutant.
+A total of five fish kills were reported between July 1, 2017 and June 30, 2018.
+Four of the reported fish kills were attributed to low dissolved oxygen levels within the waterbody and one was the result of disease.

-Between July 1, 2016 and June 30, 2017 the Surface Water Unit received 47 notifications of complaints concerning surface water issues.
+Between July 1, 2017 and June 30, 2018 the Surface Water Unit received 42 notifications of complaints concerning surface water issues.
 While many of these cases were referred to other Department programs that more closely relate to the problem, sometimes the Surface Water Unit assists by providing observations or samples to help document conditions.

 Stream Nutrient Assessment Pilot Study - In 2015, the department began a pilot program, based on the State of Ohio's Stream Nutrient Assessment Protocol (SNAP), to assess the impacts of nutrients on the biology of Nebraska's streams.
 The primary purpose of the pilot program is to determine whether it is possible to observe local degradation to Nebraska streams resulting from elevated nutrient loads.
 One-time determinations of nutrient concentrations do not characterize their variable nature or their impacts.
-Therefore, NDEQ has chosen to collect stream data that is most likely to be directly impacted by nutrients, including changes in dissolved oxygen availability, water column chlorophyll-a concentrations, and measurements of the algal communities that directly assimilate nutrients from the water.
+Therefore, NDEQ has chosen to collect stream data that is most likely to be directly impacted by nutrients, including changes in dissolved oxygen availability. water column chlorophyll-a concentrations, and measurements of the algal communities that directly assimilate nutrients from the water.
 The streams chosen for the pilot study are also sampled as part of the Basin Rotation Monitoring Program (BRMP) so that NDEQ may compare high quality and high frequency nutrient sampling to the aforementioned SNAP parameters.
-About 8 - 10 streams sampled per year.
+About 8 to 10 streams sampled per year.
 Once a complete six year basin rotation has been completed, a full analysis will be performed to look for degradation and for specific environmental indicators.
 Afterwards, NDEQ will determine whether the SNAP pilot program should be expanded into a regularly performed monitoring program.
-In 2017, SNAP collections were made at eight BRMP sites located in the North Platte, South Platte, and White/Hat basins.
+In 2018, SNAP collections were made at eight BRMP sites located in the Big Blue, Little Blue, and Republican basins.